 5. On 7 February 2013, the Victims' Legal Representative filed written observations on the Prosecutor's Request.10 In his observations, the Victims' Legal Representative argued in favour of granting the Request, mainly on the basis that, inter alia, the legal characterization of the facts will remain unchanged, and the Defence will not be prejudiced by the amendment.11 6.
 On 7 February 2013, the Chamber received the "Prosecution observations on the conduct of its investigations" (the "Prosecutor's Observations" or "Observations"), together with Annex A appended to it.12 Said annex was marked "confidential, ex parte, Prosecution and VWU only".
-7. On 7 February 2013, the Defence teams of Mr. Muthaura and Mr. Kenyatta submitted its joint observations on the Request, 13 and on 12 February 2013, they also jointly responded to the Prosecutor's Observations.
-14 8.
-On 13 February 2013, the Single Judge requested the Prosecutor to file a confidential redacted version of Annex A of the Prosecutor's Observations, to be notified to the Defence teams of Mr. Muthaura and Mr. Kenyatta, no later than Friday 15 February 2013.15 In the same decision, the Single Judge also requested the Defence teams of Mr. Muthaura and Mr. Kenyatta to file its final observations after having received said annex, no later than Wednesday 20 February 2013.16 10 "Victims' Observations pursuant to 'Decision Requesting Observations on the Prosecution's Request to amend the Final Updated Document Containing the Charges Pursuant to Article 61(9) of the Statute'", ICC-01/09-02/11-630.
+7. On 7 February 2013, the Defence teams of Mr. Muthaura and Mr. Kenyatta submitted their joint observations on the Request, 13 and on 12 February 2013, they also jointly responded to the Prosecutor's Observations.14 8.
+On 13 February 2013, the Single Judge requested the Prosecutor to file a confidential redacted version of Annex A of the Prosecutor's Observations, to be notified to the Defence teams of Mr. Muthaura and Mr. Kenyatta, no later than Friday 15 February 2013.15 In the same decision, the Single Judge also requested the Defence teams of Mr. Muthaura and Mr. Kenyatta to file their final ^{10 &}quot;Victims' Observations pursuant to 'Decision Requesting Observations on the Prosecution's Request to amend the Final Updated Document Containing the Charges Pursuant to Article 61(9) of the Statute'", ICC-01/09-02/11-630.
 11 ICC-01/09-02/11-630, para.
 5.